NEUMORA THERAPEUTICS, INC. (NASDAQ: NMRA) DEADLINE ALERT: Bernstein Liebhard LLP Reminds Neumora Therapeutics, Inc. Investors of Upcoming Deadline

 Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds Neumora Therapeutics, Inc. (“Neumora” or the “Company”) (NASDAQ: NMRA) investors of an upcoming deadline involving a securities fraud class action lawsuit commenced against the Company.

-If you purchased or acquired Neumora stock, and/or would like to discuss your legal rights and options please visit Neumora Therapeutics, Inc. Shareholder Class Action Lawsuit or contact Investor Relations Manager Peter Allocco at (212) 951-2030 or pallocco@bernlieb.com.
+If you purchased or acquired Neumora stock, and/or would like to discuss your legal rights and options please visit Neumora Therapeutics, Inc. Shareholder Class Action Lawsuit or contact Joseph R. Seidman, Jr. at (877) 779-1414 or seidman@bernlieb.com.

 A lawsuit was filed in the United States District Court for the Southern District of New York on behalf of investors who purchased or acquired the stock of Neumora pursuant and/or traceable to the offering documents issued in connection with the initial public offering (“IPO”) held on or about September 15, 2023, inclusive, alleging violations of the Securities Act of 1933 against the Company and certain of its senior officers.